Head of the Passaic

 7. TRAVEL PATTERN

 a.
 Two-way traffic is maintained on the river.
-Crews must not cross the race course at any time.
-Whether approaching the starting line or racing down the course, at all times, crews must keep the red buoys near the center of the river on their port side and the yellow buoys near the shore on their starboard side.
-Racing crews will be on the west side of the river, heading downstream.
-Crews that are launching, landing, or proceeding to/from their docks must row in the buoy-designated lane on the east (upstream) side of the river.
+Boats must not cross the race course at any time.
+Whether approaching the starting line or racing down the course, at all times, boats must keep the red buoys near the center of the river on their port side and the yellow buoys near the shore on their starboard side.
+Boats that are racing will be on the west side of the river, heading downstream.
+Boats that are launching, landing, or proceeding to/from their docks must row in the buoy-designated lane on the east (upstream) side of the river.

 b.
 Navigable arches of the 2 bridges on the course are indicated on the course map.
 These are the arches closest to the middle of the river.
 Buoys will indicate which arches must be used.

 c.
-Crews are not allowed to pass other crews within 100 meters of each bridge.
+Boats are not allowed to pass others within 100 meters of each bridge.
+No exceptions.

 a.
-Crews finishing first in their race will receive first place medals, provided that the event has a minimum of two entries.
-Second place medals will be awarded in events with four or more entries and third place medals will be awarded in events with five or more entries.
+Rowers (and coxes) finishing first in their race will receive first-place medals, provided that the event has a minimum of two entries.
+Second and third place medals also will be awarded as appropriate per race entries.

 c.
-The Robert J. DeVita Cup shall be awarded to the winning Men’s Open Novice Four.
+The Robert J. DeVita Cup shall be awarded to the winning Men’s High School Varsity Coxed Four (4+).
 The Cup is a travelling trophy and must be returned to the organizers before the next regatta.

 d.
 Other awards or cups may be offered at the discretion of the Regatta Committee.
 Details of any such will be made available on the Regatta website.

 a.
 Good sportsmanship must prevail at all times.